WebDevStudios/custom-post-type-ui/readme.txt

 == Changelog ==

+= 1.2.0 =
+* Updated Heading tags to match accessibility changes in WordPress 4.3

 = 1.1.2 =
 * Change export value to plural label for taxonomies.
 * Properly select a post type or taxonomy after deleting an existing value.